-Anyone engaged in commerce of any kind whether from a home-based or commercial location within the City of Littleton (city limits map) is required to complete the above form.
+Anyone engaged in commerce of any kind (including a home-based business) within the City of Littleton (city limits map) is required to complete the above form.
 A separate license is required for each physical location where a retailer operates a retail business within the city.

 NO LICENSE IS TRANSFERABLE.

 Business establishments located outside the city limits which sell tangible personal property to Littleton businesses or residents at retail and have the items delivered to the in-city location must also obtain a sales tax license.
 There is no charge for the Business and Sales/Use Tax License Application.